Detection and Evaluation of Clusters within Sequential Data

-To obtain insight into these questions, we develop practical tools for evaluating the merit of a detected clustering, which we then apply to several data sets.
-These evaluation tools are designed to cope with the aforementioned fact that ground-truth clusters are not known to us.
-The datasets which we consider are diverse as they come from the fields of microbiology, natural language processing, ethology, and finance.
-Specifically, we investigate sequences of: \begin{enumerate}[noitemsep] \item[a.]
-Codons in human \gls{DNA}. \item[b.]
-Words in Wikipedia articles. \item[c.] \gls{GPS} data describing the movement of bison in a field. \item[d.]
-Companies in the \gls{SP500} with the highest daily return. \end{enumerate} On each dataset we apply the \gls{BMC} clustering algorithm to uncover underlying clusters, and we evaluate these clusters using the collection of tools which are developed in the present paper.
-It is here found that the \gls{BMC} model indeed aids in exploratory data analyses of real-world sequential data.
+We investigate the performance of the \gls{BMC}-based algorithm using a diverse collection of datasets that come from the fields of ethology, microbiology, natural language processing, and finance.
+Specifically, we investigate sequences of:\nopagebreak \begin{enumerate}[noitemsep] \item[a.] \gls{GPS} coordinates from animal movements. \item[b.]
+Codons in human \gls{DNA}. \item[c.]
+Words in Wikipedia articles. \item[d.]
+Companies in the \gls{SP500} with the highest daily returns. \end{enumerate} \nopagebreak To each dataset we apply the \gls{BMC}-based clustering algorithm to uncover underlying clusters.
+Our findings are summarized in Section \ref{sec: SummaryDetected} and confirm that the algorithm can uncover relevant latent structure in practice.